MohamedRefaat90/Mentorship-E1-G2/README.md

 - Seamlessly transition into the space exploration experience with captivating onboarding sequences that fuel your anticipation.

 ### 2. 🚀 Effortless User Authentication
-- Launch into the app effortlessly by registering and logging in using your email, Facebook, or Gmail accounts.
+- Launch into the app effortlessly by registering and logging in using your Email, Phone , Github , or Gmail accounts.

 ### 3. 🌠 Intuitive Navigation Experience
 - Navigate through the app like a seasoned astronaut with an intuitive navigation bar that guides you through the vast expanse of features and functionalities.